 Who doesn’t love the Mission: Impossible movies?
-We are just two months away from the upcoming Mission: Impossible Dead Reckoning Part One aka Mission Impossible 7, making it the perfect time to host a movie night and binge-watch all of the movies of the action thriller franchise.
+With the recent release of Mission: Impossible Dead Reckoning Part One aka Mission Impossible 7, this is the perfect time to host a movie night and binge-watch all of the movies of the action thriller franchise.

 For the unaware, MI 7 is said to be the first film in the two-part conclusion of Tom Cruise’s career as secret agent Ethan Hunt.
-The film will release in theatres on July 12, 2023, with the second part (MI 8) expected to hit theatres on June 28, 2024.
+The film hit theatres on July 12, 2023, with the second part (MI 8) expected to hit theatres on June 28, 2024.

 — Mission: Impossible (@MissionFilm) May 8, 2023

-So, from Mission: Impossible to Mission: Impossible – Ghost Protocol, here is the correct chronological order of watching the franchise.
+So, from Mission: Impossible to Mission: Impossible – Dead Reckoning Part One, here is the correct chronological order of watching the franchise.

 A guide to watching the ‘Mission: Impossible’ movies in chronological order